 The 411 on 2-1-1 and 9-8-8

-Postage says many of the people he helps daily as a paramedic aren’t addicted to drugs but older adults who have fallen on hard times.
-Some may start to neglect their health and decide not to take their medication.
+Postage says many of the people he helps daily as a paramedic aren’t addicted to drugs but are older adults who have fallen on hard times.
+With no caretaker in the home, many of them start to neglect their health and decide not to take their medication.

 “I get my referrals from doctor’s offices, health care systems, complex managers, churches, people themselves, neighbors, it doesn’t really matter,” Postage says.
 “As we get older, we just need more resources and there is sometimes limited understanding of what’s out there and what’s available to them.”

-One such resource is Fairfield County 2-1-1, a “one-stop shop” call center that looks at an individual’s needs and connect them with organizations that can help.
+One such resource is Fairfield County 2-1-1, a “one-stop shop” call center that listens to an individual’s needs and connects them with organizations that can help.

 “I don’t know if you’ve ever worked with someone who tried to navigate any type of social service need, whether it’s getting food benefits or going to a food pantry, it can be super confusing,” Jeannette Curtis, executive director at Fairfield County 2-1-1, says.